michael-ross-ven/vengeance/README.md

     Namedtuples do not have per-instance dictionaries, so they have a light memory footprint.
 Unfortunately, tuple values are stored read-only, which makes any modifications tricky.
-What we are really after is something that behaves more like a namedlist
+What we are really after is something that behaves more like a namespace.

 #### Isn't this just a reinvention of a pandas DataFrame?

-In a DataFrame, data is stored in column-major order (vectorized), and going row-by-row in a DataFrame suffers from poor performance.
-Column-major organization also requires specialized methods for nearly every operation, which can lead to very convoluted syntax
+In a DataFrame, data is stored in column-major order, and there is a huge performance penalty for any row-by-row iteration.
+A DataFrame also requires specialized methods for nearly every operation (to take advantage of vectorization), which can lead to very convoluted syntax, and making it less clear to see the one-- and preferably only one --obvious way to do it.

-    # wait, what does this do again?
+    # wait, do I have this right?
     df.groupby('subgroup', as_index=False).apply(lambda x: (x['col1'].head(1),
                                                             x.shape[0],
                                                             x['start'].iloc[-1] - x['start'].iloc[0]))

-The most natural way to think about the data is that **each row is some entity, and each column is a property of that row**.
+Row-major order is the most natural way to think about the data, where **each row is some entity, and each column is a property of that row**.
-Reading and modifying values along row-major iteration is much more intuitive, and doesn't require vectorization syntax to be taken into account.
+Reading and modifying values along row-by-row iteration is much more intuitive, and doesn't require vectorization optimzation to be taken into account.

     row-major order: